4.95 from 68 votes

 • After 5 minutes of frying, add the tomato puree into the pan, along with the garlic, chilli flakes (optional) and fresh thyme.
 At this stage, add your rigatoni to salted boiling water, setting a timer to 2 minutes minus the packet time.

 • Now that the tomato puree has darkened, add around 4 ladles of pasta water into the pan.
-Stir to combine and add the cream, parmesan and lemon juice at this stage too.
+Stir to combine and add the cream, parmesan and lemon juice at this stage too and add the cooked mushrooms back into the pan.

 • Pour the undercooked pasta into the pan and stir until everything is incorporated.
 Add pasta water as necessary and cook until the sauce is nicely thickened and the pasta is perfectly cooked.
 Top with fresh basil and additional parmesan.